Skip to content

 7. Sacred Myths: Stories of World Religions by Marilyn McFarlane

 Sacred Myths retells the best-loved stories of seven world religions: Buddhism, Judaism, Islam, Christianity, and Hinduism.
-Also Native American and Earth-based traditions.
-Introduces the basic tenets of each religion; approved by religious authorities.
+Also, Native American and Earth-based traditions.
+Introduces the basic tenets of each religion, approved by religious authorities.
 Elaborate illustrations full of texture, depth, and mystery, conveying the richness of spiritual heritage.
-A beautiful spread of The Golden Rule is expressed in each religion.
+A beautiful spread of the Golden Rule is expressed in each religion.

 I like how this book ties in mythology from ancient cultures to our current large world religions.
 It’s for ages 9 and up.